 As a result of my personal, professional and educational journeys; my love in life is thinking about thinking, also called metacognition.
 Along with metacognition, I am a practitioner of energy cultivation and management.

 My physical, mental and energetic journeys have taught me the value of integration.
-Incorporating the bold art of metacognition gives the ultimate freedom of choice of thought.
+Incorporating the bold art of metacognition gives us the ultimate freedom of choice of thought.

 It is freeing to move swiftly and easily through life.
 While easily being able to recognize, assess and observe situations and self simultaneously.
 Then action, or inaction, come naturally.